-- 13. The statutory financial statements audit will be the foundation and source for the majority of the audit work necessary to support our judgements and conclusions.
+13. The statutory financial statements audit will be the foundation and source for the majority of the audit work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
-Our audit approach includes: - understanding the business of CMPA and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how CMPA will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 14.
-We will give an opinion on the financial statements as to whether they: - give a true and fair view in accordance with the applicable law and the 2017/18 Code of the state of affairs of CMPA as at 31 March 2018 and of its deficit on the provision of services for the year then ended: - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted by the 2017/18 Code; and - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.
+Our audit approach includes:

+- understanding the business of Scotland Excel and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how Scotland Excel will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 14.
+We will give an opinion on the financial statements as to whether they: - give a true and fair view in accordance with applicable law and the 2017/18 code state of affairs of Scotland Excel as at 31 March 2018 of its deficit on the provision of services for the year ended; - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2017/2018 code - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003